giovannisolda/giovannisolda.github.io/ghent-logic-seminar.md

 J.B.
 Kruskal was well aware of this more general set up; in the very end of his famous article, he explicitly stated how Higman’s theorem is a special version, restricted to trees of finite branching degree, of Kruskal’s own tree theorem.
 In this talk, we present proof-theoretic relations between different version of Higman's and Kruskal's theorems, establishing also their proof-theoretic ordinals. j.w.w.
 Peter Schuster and Andreas Weiermann

+### Thursday 23.02.2023: Fedor Pakhomov, Ghent University

+#### Title: The Logical Strength of Minimal Bad Array Lemma

+Abstract:

+Joint work with Anton Freund and Giovanni Soldá

+The notion of better quasi order, due to Nash-Williams, has led to a rich body of results, which includes Laver’s famous proof of Fraïssé’s conjecture.
+A central tool is the minimal bad array principle.
+In the present paper, we show that this principle is exceptionally strong from the viewpoint of reverse mathematics, a framework from mathematical logic.
+Specifically, it is equivalent to Π¹₂-comprehension over the base theory ATR₀.